nrs-org/novelslop/content/vol_01/chap_18.typ

   escape from the crime scene.
 She was planning to settle this case with him in order to protect her reputation at school, but that could be done later.

-  However, when the two crossed paths, Uta did not expect to feel a sensation from her sleeves.
+  However, when the two crossed paths, Uta did not expect to feel a force pulling on her sleeves.

   "About that evil thing, what exactly did you mean?"